-The applications of quantile regressions in the economic literature are numerous.
-We would like to highlight the following ones: i) the differentiated effect on the wage distribution in terms of unionization levels -not all wage levels are affected similarly (e.g., Chamberlain, 1994); ii) the estimation of returns to education, whereby educational outcomes depend on several characteristics, a degree might be beneficial to most, but unfavorable to some individuals (e.g., Arias et al, 2002); (iii) the consideration of heterogeneous elasticities of consumption (e.g., Deaton, 1997); and, the economics of wealth distribution and inequality (e.g., Conley and Galenson, 1998; Gosling et al., 2000).
+The applications of quantile regressions in the economic literature are many.
+We would like to highlight the following ones: i) the differentiated effect on the wage distribution in terms of unionization levels -not all wage levels are affected similarly (e.g., Chamberlain, 1994); ii) the estimation of returns to education, whereby educational outcomes depend on several characteristics, a degree might be beneficial to most, but unfavorable to some individuals (e.g., Arias et al, 2002); (iii) the consideration of heterogeneous elasticities of consumption (e.g., Deaton, 1997); and, the economics of inequality (e.g., Conley and Galenson, 1998; Gosling et al., 2000).

 Close to this paper, Gelos et al (2019, 2021) use quantile regressions to estimate the probability distribution of capital flows to EMEs, based on current domestic and global financial conditions.
 They find that FX and macroprudential policies mitigate downside risks to portfolio flows due to adverse global shocks.
-They examine the implications of some factors that relate to pipes, such as financial depth.
+They do examine the implications of factors that relate to pipes such as financial depth.

-For their part, Eguren-Martin et al. (2020, 2021) obtain the distribution of capital flows for an EMEs' panel, conditional on information contained in financial assets.
-They use quantile regressions to examine push and pull factors, which they estimate with principal component analysis, to find that the effects across the distribution of capital flows are heterogeneous.
-These authors document that the effects of pull factors are more persistent than those associated with push ones are, and the macroprudential and capital flows management measures are associated with changes in such densities.
+For their part, Eguren-Martin et al. (2020, 2021) obtain the density of capital flows for an EMEs' panel, conditional on information contained in financial assets.
+They use quantile regressions to examine push and pull factors, which they estimate with principal component analysis.
+They find that the effects across the density of capital flows are heterogeneous, and document that the effects of pull factors are more persistent than those associated with push ones are.
+Macroprudential and capital flows management measures are associated with changes in such densities.

 Norimasa et al. (2021) use panel quantile regression to examine the risk of capital outflows for several EMEs.
 Their analysis shows that changes in financial conditions in AEs and in the U.S. monetary policy stance affect the risk of capital outflows for some economies.
 Using government debt as a measure of vulnerability, they find that a rise in government debt increases the risk of capital outflows in times of financial stress.
-We will compare our key results with the main ones in Gelos et al (2019), Eguren-Martin et al (2020), and Norimasa et al (2021).
+We will compare our key results with the main ones in Gelos et al. (2019), Eguren-Martin et al (2020), and Norimasa et al (2021).

-3. Data, Model, and Fitting the Densities
+3. Data, Model, and Fitting the Densities 3.1 Data

-3.1 Data

 We have a keen interest in understanding the underlying factors behind bond flows dynamics in Latin America.
 To explore them, we estimate panel quantile regressions that include Brazil, Chile, Colombia, Mexico, and Peru.
-This is a sensible approach, because these economies concentrate the largest volume of capital flows in the region, and their bonds can be characterized as an asset class.
+This is a sensible approach because they are recipients the largest volume of capital flows in the region and their bonds could be characterized as an asset class.

 We use weekly bond flows data from EPFR Global from January 7, 2004 to January 27, 2021.
-These measures are based on surveys.4 Their use could be questioned on the grounds that they do not account for total bond flows.
+These series are based on surveys.
+Their use could be questioned on the grounds that they do not account for totality of bond flows.
 In particular, they do not match other data sources that incorporate more information, such as the BOPs' statistics.

-However, while their levels certainly do not match, EPFR Global provides indicators that are timely measures of bond flow dynamics.
-In effect, investors and portfolio managers can have prompt access to them.
-In contrast, for instance, official macroeconomic statistics are accessible at a lower frequency and are published only with a considerable time lag.
+While their levels evidently do not match, EPFR Global provides indicators that are timely measures of bond flows' dynamics.
+In effect, investors and portfolio managers can promptly access them.
+In contrast, for instance, official macroeconomic statistics are accessible at a lower frequency, and are published only with a considerable time lag.